Vitis installation

 Platform data download

-Similar but different from Vivado, you need to download the Alveo data accelearation card from https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html by choosing the appropriate software and operating system.
+Similar but different from Vivado, you need to download the Alveo data acceleration card from https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/alveo.html by choosing the appropriate software and operating system.

-Apart from download the .tar.gz files for your desired platform.
-We only do U200, U250, U280, and untar the tarball, install using the following command:
+Apart from downloading the .tar.gz files for your desired platform (U55C, U200, U250, U280), untar the tarball and install using the following command:

 source /tools/Xilinx/Vitis/2023.1/settings64.sh